 Bruxism is the medical term used to describe the habit of grinding teeth and some times clenching and gnawing as well.
 This habit is observed in many children and may go away with age.
+Read on to know more about it

 Causes of Bruxism